Units in the IGI property model

 Units and ratios - interpreting values

-When working with data it is essential the user is aware of the unit of measure of the value.
-Without this information the numbers are essentially meaningless.
-All IGI software shares a common unit system which represents two key concepts:
+When working with data, the user must be aware of the value's unit of measure.
+Without this information, the numbers are essentially meaningless.
+All IGI software share a common unit system, comprised of two key elements:

 Molecular data can be measured in a number of indicators.
 Each indicator has a characteristic unit of measure:

 Gas data is typically measured as a volume fraction.
-However if the complete mixture of the gas mixture is known, equations of state can be used to convert this to either mass or mole fractions.
+However, if the complete gas mixture is known, equations of state can be used to convert values to either mass or mole fractions.
 Each is measured in it's own unit, so conversion is not a simple unit conversion (it requires solving the equations of state!):

 Video tutorials